medhakhosla17/encryption_tool/README.md

 6. Secure Configuration: Sensitive files like API credentials are excluded via .gitignore.
 <br>
 How It Works <br>
-1. The tool monitors an input folder for new files.
+1. The tool monitors an input folder for new files. <br>
-2. Each file is encrypted locally using a unique file key, which is itself encrypted with the master key.
+2. Each file is encrypted locally using a unique file key, which is itself encrypted with the master key.<br>
 3. The encrypted files are uploaded to Google Drive using the Drive API.
-4. Encrypted files can be downloaded and decrypted on demand using the master key.
+4. Encrypted files can be downloaded and decrypted on demand using the master key.<br>
 5. The master key can be rotated periodically to enhance security.
 <br>
 <br>
 Setup & Installation
-1. Clone the repository (without secrets): git clone https://github.com/medhakhosla17/encrytion_tool.git cd encrytion_tool
+1. Clone the repository (without secrets): git clone https://github.com/medhakhosla17/encrytion_tool.git cd encrytion_tool <br>
-2. Install dependencies: pip install -r requirements.txt
+2. Install dependencies: pip install -r requirements.txt <br>
 3. Set up input/output directories (optional, defaults exist):
 •	input_files/ – place files to be encrypted.
 •	temp_encrypted/ – temporary storage for encrypted files.
-•	decrypted_files/ – decrypted files will be saved here.
+•	decrypted_files/ – decrypted files will be saved here. <br>
-4. Add Google API credentials: Place your client_secret.json in the project folder
+4. Add Google API credentials: Place your client_secret.json in the project folder <br>

 <br>
 Usage